McKay correspondence, cohomological Hall algebras and categorification: Introduction

-Denote by $\scrX$ one of the stacks above.
-As shown in \cite{Porta_Sala_Hall}, there exists a suitable derived enhancement $\R\scrX$ such that\footnote{Here, $\catCohb(-)$ denotes the dg-category of locally cohomologically bounded complexes with coherent cohomology.} $\catCohb( \R\scrX ) $ has the structure of an $\mathbb E_1$-monoidal dg-category (a \textit{categorified Hall algebra} of $\scrX$).
-Such a structure, by passing to K-theory, induces a structure of an associative algebra on $\sfG_0( \scrX )$ (a \textit{K-theoretical Hall algebra} of $\scrX$).
-This coincides with the algebra constructed by Kapranov and Vasserot in \cite{COHA_surface} by using perfect obstruction theories and with the K-theoretical Hall algebra defined in \cite{Sala_Schiffmann} for $N=2$ by using the theory of Higgs sheaves on $\PP^1$.
-Finally, by using the construction of Borel-Moore homology for higher stacks developed in \cite{COHA_surface}, one can show that $\sfH_\ast^{\mathsf{BM}}( \scrX )$ has the structure of an associative algebra (a \textit{cohomological Hall algebra} of $\scrX$).
-All these results hold also equivariantly with respect to the natural $\C^\ast\times\C^\ast$-action on these stacks induced by the torus action on $Y$.
-Moreover, this algebra coincides with the cohomological Hall algebra in \cite{Sala_Schiffmann} for $N=2$.
-In a broader context, the theory of cohomological Hall algebras is the mathematical theory underlying the algebra of BPS states introduced in \cite{Harvey_Moore} on physical grounds.
+Let $\scrX$ be one of the derived stacks above.
+As shown in \cite{Porta_Sala_Hall}, the dg-category\footnote{Here, by dg-category we mean \textit{stable $\infty$-category}.
+Moreover, $\catCohb(-)$ denotes the dg-category of locally cohomologically bounded complexes with coherent cohomology.} $\catCohb( \scrX ) $ has the structure of an $\mathbb E_1$-monoidal dg-category (a \textit{categorified Hall algebra} of $\scrX$) which induces, after passing to K-theory, a structure of an associative algebra on $\sfG_0( \scrX )$ (a \textit{K-theoretical Hall algebra} of $\scrX$).
+By using the construction of Borel-Moore homology for higher stacks developed in \cite{COHA_surface}, one can show that $\sfH_\ast^{\mathsf{BM}}( \scrX )$ has the structure of an associative algebra (a \textit{cohomological Hall algebra} of $\scrX$).
+In the K-theoretical and cohomological cases, these algebras coincide with those constructed by Kapranov and Vasserot in \cite{COHA_surface} and, for $G=\Z_2$, with those defined in \cite{Sala_Schiffmann}.